Sarthak2143/books/README.md

 - `Go Programming Language, The (Addison-Wesley Professional Computing Series)`

 - `The Practice of Programming (Addison-Wesley Professional Computing Series)`

+- `DARK PSYCHOLOGY: 10 BOOKS IN 1 : Learn the Art of Persuasion, How to Influence People, Hypnosis, Manipulation Techniques, NLP Secrets, Analyze Body language, Mind Control, and Emotional Intelligence`

 ### Other awesome repos for books